Operation Jackpot: Operation Hot Pants

-Escorted by an Indian Navy frigate, on 10 November these boats successfully mined the entrance of Mongla port.
+Escorted by an Indian Navy frigate, on 10 November, these boats successfully mined the entrance of Mongla port.
 They also chased the British ship "The City of St. Albans" away from Mongla on 11 November 1971.

-Indian Army IV corps operation (21 November 1971 – 16 December 1971)
+Indian Army IV Corps operation (21 November 1971 – 16 December 1971)

 The plan of operation for the Indian Army IV corps (8 Mountain Div., 23 Mountain Div., 57 Mountain Div. and "Kilo Force") may have been codenamed "Operation Jackpot".
-The opposition forces included the Pakistani 14th Infantry division defending Sylhet, Maulaviabazar and Akhaura, the 39th ad hoc division in Comilla, Laksham and Feni and the 97th independent infantry brigade stationed in Chittagong.
-Indian army had seized salients in the Eastern border from 21 November 1971.
-After Pakistan launched air attacks on India on 3 December, the Indian army crossed the border into Bangladesh.
-By the end of the war on 16 December 1971, the Indian army had isolated and surrounded the remnants of the 14th division in Sylhet and Bhairabbazar, the 39th division was cornered in Comilla and Chittagong, with all other areas of Sylhet, Comilla, Noakhali and Chittagong clear of enemy forces.
-Part of the corps had crossed the Meghna river using the "Meghna Heli Bridge" and using local boats to drive towards Dhaka when the Pakistani army surrendered.
+The opposition forces included the Pakistani 14th Infantry Division defending Sylhet, Moulvibazar and Akhaura, the 39th ad hoc division in Comilla, Laksham and Feni and the 97th independent infantry brigade stationed in Chittagong.
+The Indian Army had seized salients in the Eastern border from 21 November 1971.
+After Pakistan launched air attacks on India on 3 December, the Indian Army crossed the border into Bangladesh.
+By the end of the war on 16 December 1971, the Indian Army had isolated and surrounded the remnants of the 14th Division in Sylhet and Bhairabbazar; the 39th Division was cornered in Comilla and Chittagong, with all other areas of Sylhet, Comilla, Noakhali and Chittagong clear of enemy forces.
+Part of the corps had crossed the Meghna River using the "Meghna Heli Bridge" and using local boats to drive towards Dhaka when the Pakistani army surrendered.